uztra4/ats_take_home/README.md

 ## Improvements
 - AI review summary
 - Filter on the tables
+- Graph to detail the history of the failures and availability as well as traffic like Datadog

 ## AI usage
 - Assist with the architecture brainstorm